Magritte-code/Magritte/docs/src/0_getting_started/1_quickstart.rst

     bash build.sh

+This will create the necessary files for the Magritte python package.

 ..
-Hint:: By default, the c- and c++-compilers to use for building, get determined by
+Hint:: By default, the C and C++ compilers used for building Magritte, are determined respectively with,

     .. code-block:: shell

-        which gcc
+        which gcc   # C   compiler
-        which g++
+        which g++   # C++ compiler

-    One can optionally define the environment variables CC, and CXX to point respectively to a c- and c++-compiler.
+    One can optionally define the environment variables :literal:`CC` and :literal:`CXX` to point respectively to a C and C++ compiler.
-    This is mostly useful for MacOs users, as gcc by default points to Clang, which has some issues with OpenMP.
+    This is particularly useful on MacOs, where :literal:`gcc` by default points to Apple clang, which causes issues with OpenMP.

-This will create the necessary files for the Magritte python package.

 Run